klyneajido/produkto-elyukal/README.md

      npx react-native run-ios
      ```

+### ⚠️ Known Issues and Fixes

+If you encounter build errors related to `react-native-intent-launcher`, you need to:

+1. Navigate to `node_modules/react-native-intent-launcher/android/build.gradle`
+2. Change `compile` to `implementation` in the dependencies section
+3. Rebuild the project

+This fixes a common compatibility issue with newer versions of React Native.

+## 📄 License

+This project is proprietary and confidential.
+Copyright (c) 2024 Produkto-Elyukal Team (Andriq Ajido, Maira Rosales, Xavier San Juan).
+All rights reserved.
+See the LICENSE file for details.

 ⚠️ **Note:** Due to limitations of the Apple Simulator and Android Emulator, you must run your project on a physical device.

 3. **Run your app**